Skip to main content

 • Transfer students must complete at least two semesters at NCSU, earning a minimum of 24 credit hours, before applying to the ABM or AMS program

-• Specialty areas require completion of certain 300-level courses before being approved to pursue an accelerated program; see Table below
+• Specialty areas require completion of certain 300-level courses before being approved to pursue an accelerated program; see the Table below:

 • AMS (With Thesis): Students interested in the research-based MSCE or MSENE degree should consult with their advisors to identify an accelerated pathway to complete the MS degree with a thesis, in three semesters instead of the typical four semesters.